iconify/website/docs/api/hosting-js/reverse-proxy.md

 This configuration will allow you to access API at `[url]http://api.yourdomain.com/`.

-Here is alternative solution that you can add to your existing `[prop]VirtualHost` directive that allows you to run API on subdirectory:
+Here is an alternative solution, that you can add to your existing `[prop]VirtualHost` directive that allows you to run API on subdirectory:

 ```apache
 <VirtualHost *>